MatrixAI/Polykey-Docs/docs/Getting-Started/polykey-cli/installation.md

 #### Click on Open and now Polykey-CLI should be running in your terminal window.

+:::tip Tip
-:::tip You can also verify the version of polykey that was installed with:
+You can also verify the version of polykey that was installed with:

 ```sh
 ./polykey --version